 That night he chose to do what many others have contemplated, yet never do.
 He decided to honour his family in the best way knew how by going into business for himself where they could all share in the rewards of his success and would all bear the burden should he fail.

-Time to Start a Business
+What It Takes to Start a Business

 The next evening, he assembled his family and shared his plans to start a business with all of them.
 His wife was, understandably, filled with doubt and concern while his children, 11 and 13, urged him to “go for it, dad.”